wechaty/docusaurus/docusaurus/docs/howto/friendship.md

 ## Receive Request - define how to accept the friend request

-The more you network, the more you'll grow and learn how to make lasting connections,so are the others.
-When someone sends you the request, you choose whether to have the friend connection or to reject the connection.This section elaborates on how to accept friend requests.
+When someone sends you the request, you choose whether to have the friend connection or to reject the connection.
+This section elaborates on how to accept friend requests.
+When someone sends you the request, the `friendship.contact()` helps you list down all the contacts with a hello message from `friendship.hello()` and then when the user accepts the request, it prints out with a confirmation message using `friendship.contact().name()`.

 <Tabs
   groupId="programming-languages"